github/developer.github.com/content/guides/best-practices-for-integrators.md

 [Abuse rate limits](/v3/#abuse-rate-limits) are another way we ensure the API's availability.
 To avoid hitting this limit, you should ensure your application follows the guidelines below.
-We reserve the right to change these guidelines as needed to ensure availability.

 * Make authenticated requests, or use your application's client ID and secret.
 Unauthenticated requests are subject to more aggressive abuse rate limiting.